M Congressional Trades

 Which Congress members trade M?

-2 members of Congress have traded M. Top traders include: Debbie Dingell, Gilbert Cisneros.
+3 members of Congress have traded M. Top traders include: Sheldon Whitehouse, Gilbert Cisneros, Debbie Dingell.
 See the full list below.

 Is Congress buying or selling M?